 The abundant use of timber creates an overall warm and cosy brown living room.
 Enhance the warmth with burnt orange accents over layers of brown tones such as stone flooring or a tan woven rug.

 Just like plentiful timber, natural materials like stone, brick and terracotta will infuse your living room with warm brown tones.
-This Mediterranean-inspired brown living room features a tiled terracotta floor and is loaded with a lovely texture.
-Metallic décor and the sunny yellow cushion keeps all the brown from looking drab.
+For a Mediterranean-inspired brown living room, feature a tiled terracotta floor and load up on lovely textured decor.
+Adding a shimmer of metals or a pop of sunny yellow can keep all the brown from looking drab.